kosvi/login-service/README.md

 Basics:
 - Passwords are hashed using bcrypt.
-- Passwords are NEVER queried from database! (will not accidentally leak from api)
 - All requests are logged, all database interactions are logged.
 - Requirements for passwords can be set via settings.